logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/training-data.md

 ### Extra filters
 Sometimes data scientists need to train different models using subsets of a dataset.
-For example, there can be different models for different countries, seasons and different groups.
+For example, there can be different models for different countries, seasons, and different groups.
 One way is to create different feature views for training different models.
-Another way is to add extra filters on top of the feature view when creating a training data.
+Another way is to add extra filters on top of the feature view when creating training data.

 In the [transaction fraud example](https://github.com/logicalclocks/hopsworks-tutorials/blob/master/fraud_batch/1_feature_groups.ipynb), there are different transaction categories, for example: "Health/Beauty", "Restaurant/Cafeteria", "Holliday/Travel" etc. Examples below show how to create training data for different transaction categories.
 ```python